DataTalksClub/data-engineering-zoomcamp/cohorts/2026/workshops/dlt/README.md

 ### Step 2: Add the dlt MCP Server Config

-In Cursor, go to **Settings → Tools & MCP → New MCP Server**.
-This will open (or create) the `.cursor/mcp.json` file.
+Choose the setup for your IDE:

-Add the following configuration:
+Cursor - go to **Settings → Tools & MCP → New MCP Server** and add:

 ```json
 {